codeforequity-at/botium-utterances/README.md

-# Botium Utterances Library for Chatbot Developers
+# Common Utterances Library for Chatbot Developers

 A technology-independent collection of sample utterances every chatbot should support, available for various languages.